-Fair Housing Program - The County contracts with Project Sentinel to provide fair housing services in the Urban County area.
-Project Sentinel assisted a total of 596 calls for fair housing information within the Urban County area in the last fiscal year.
+Fair Housing Program - The County contracts with Project Sentinel to provide fair housing services in the Stanislaus Urban County area.
+Project Sentinel assisted a total of 596 calls for fair housing information within the Stanislaus Urban County area in the last fiscal year.
 A total of 15 fair housing cases and 22 tenant/landlord cases were handled by the agency this year.
-Project Sentinel conducted no tests with the Urban County in Fiscal Year 2016-2017.
+Project Sentinel conducted no fair housing tests within the Stanislaus Urban County in Fiscal Year 2016-2017.